 We have zero tolerance of incidents of violence or abuse against children and other people in the communities we serve, either committed by our staff or others connected to our work.
 We abhor any misuse of power, status, or trusted position for any sexual or other exploitative purposes.
 We endeavour to tackle this root cause of abuse in our prevention and training efforts.
 Continuous improvement of safeguarding efforts, which emphasises prevention of sexual exploitation and abuse and other forms of violence or harm, is at the top of our agenda.
 In our programmes, we have mechanisms to enable communities, beneficiaries, and staff to report potential cases of abuse.
 We provide training for frontline staff in how to recognise and respond to issues of sexual exploitation and abuse, of children, vulnerable groups, and staff.

-We encourage anyone who has concerns, either about conduct of World Vision employees or of any abuse of children or other vulnerable groups in World Vision’s operations, to report via
+We encourage anyone who has concerns, either about the conduct of World Vision employees or others affiliated with our work, or of any violence or abuse of children or other vulnerable groups in World Vision’s operations, to report via